 Error Code Description Here's what to do: No beep during power-on self test (POST) Make sure that the system unit is turned on.
 Screen is black (no error code), more than one beep in self-test If you installed memory modules or adapter cards make sure you installed them correctly.
-For instructions on installing memory modules on your system board, see "Installing system memory modules" on page 68.
-For instructions on installing adapter cards in your desktop system unit, see "Adding and removing adapter cards" on page 81.
-For instructions on installing adapter cards in your minitower system unit, see "Adding and removing adapter cards" on page 103.
+For instructions on installing memory modules on your system board, see "Installing system memory modules" on page 71.
+For instructions on installing adapter cards in your desktop system unit, see "Adding and removing adapter cards" on page 89.
+For instructions on installing adapter cards in your minitower system unit, see "Adding and removing adapter cards" on page 111.
 10X 129 System Board Error Turn off the system unit, wait 10 seconds, and then turn on the system unit again.
-110 System Board Parity Error A system memory module (SIMM) has failed.
+110 System Board Parity Error 1.
+A system memory module (SIMM) has failed.
 Make sure SIMMs are inserted correctly.
-For instructions on inserting SIMMs, see "Installing system memory modules" on page 68.
-Turn off the system unit, wait 10 seconds, and then turn on the system unit again.
+For instructions on inserting SIMMs, see "Installing system memory modules" on page 71.
+2. Turn off the system unit, wait 10 seconds, and then turn the system unit or again.
 111 114 I/O Channel Parity Error Adapter ROM Error Make sure all adapter cards are installed correctly.
-For instructions on installing adapter cards in your desktop system unit, see "Adding and removing adapter cards" on page 81.
-For instructions on installing adapter cards in your minitower system unit, see "Adding and removing adapter cards" on page 103.
+For instructions on installing adapter cards in your desktop system unit, see "Adding and removing adapter cards" on page 89.
+For instructions on installing adapter cards in your minitower system unit, see "Adding and removing adapter cards" on page 111.
 Turn off the system unit, wait 10 seconds, and then turn on the system unit again.

-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
-If any of these errors continue after taking the actions listed, check your online Aptiva Helper or the Guide to HelpWare and All the Extras folder for information on obtaining service.
+1. An X shown as part of the error code in this table represents any number between 0 and 9.